oatmeal/llmr/README.md

 Portions of the code are modified from LeafletJS and Leaflet.TileLayer.Fallback and are under their respective licenses (BSD 2-clause and Apache v2).
 Other Javascript / CSS / HTML / Python code in this project is licensed under the BSD 2-clause license.
 See the LICENSE file for full details.

-Icon SVG files are from https://uxwing.com and used under the terms specified at https://uxwing.com/license/.
+Icon SVG files in `static/icons/` are from https://uxwing.com and used under the terms specified at https://uxwing.com/license/. `static/TwitchGlitchPurple.svg` is from the [Twitch brand assets](https://brand.twitch.tv/) and used under the terms specified at https://www.twitch.tv/p/en/legal/trademark/.

 Tile images and JSON data files may not be used in other projects without explicit written permission.